British India 1 Rupee Note: History, Varieties & Value

 Two fascinating varieties exist:

 1. Black serial number (no inset): Prefixes T/99, U/0, U/1.
-Only 3 million were printed, making it the rarest variety.
+Only 3 million were printed, making it one of the rarest varieties.

 2. Green serial number with Inset A: Prefixes C/86–C/99, D/0–D/71, E/42–E/99, F/0–F/61.